vyommalhotra/network_csma_protocol/README.md

 # network_csma_protocol
-Simulate a network utilizing the CSMA protocol and compare the throughput and efficiency of CSMA-CA vs CSMA-CD
+Simulate a network utilizing the CSMA protocol and compare the throughput and efficiency of persistent CSMA-CD vs non-persistent CSMA-CD